 Dollar Tree and the Target dollar spot are both great places to look for a bin or basket to use for your teacher necessities.
 I recommend trying to find something sturdy that the teacher can use to store classroom supplies afterwards.

-I found this cute red supply caddy at Target for $3.00, and after my daughter’s teacher takes all of the goodies out, she can use it to store scissors, glue sticks, or other school supplies for students.
+I found this cute red supply caddy at Target for $3.00 (pictured above), and after my daughter’s teacher takes all of the goodies out, she can use it to store scissors, glue sticks, or other school supplies for students.

-Step 2: Add cute paper shreds as filler to the bottom of the basket.
+Step 2: Add cute paper shreds as filler.

 Successful gift giving is about two things: thoughtfulness and presentation.
 So rather than just throwing your items into the basket or a paper gift bag, take the time to make the presentation pop!

-I like to use the decorative paper shreds that you can find in the gift wrap section at Dollar Tree.
+I like to use the decorative paper shreds that you can find in the gift wrap section at Dollar Tree or Target.
 These basket fillers come in a wide variety of colors, and they’re perfect for propping up smaller items and adding height to gift baskets.
+You can also use tissue paper on the base of your box or bin.

 Step 3: Fill the Teacher Survival Kit.